12 Ideas For a Silent Auction: The Ultimate Guide

 6. Leverage Your Committee, Staff, and Volunteers

 Our last tip here is to leverage your committee, staff, volunteers, and anyone else who is helping with your fundraising event.
-While using your own network is an effective way to begin collecting items, having your committee do the same will massively increase your outreach efforts.
-This increase in outreach will ultimately lead to more items of higher quality.
+While using your own network is an effective way to obtain a charity auction item, having your committee do the same will massively increase your outreach efforts.
+This increase in outreach will ultimately lead to more silent auction items of higher quality.

 Another important tip is to tell potential item donors (especially restaurants and businesses) about the audience that will be present at your fundraiser, as this can act as an easy way for donors to promote their local business.
 One of our favorite ways to deliver this information is through a concise one-pager, outlining key details about your intended fundraiser audience.
 Be sure to include things such as age and the geographic location of your attendees.
 If this is not your first year running the event, include some information on your audience from prior years.